majestic53/nesl/README.md

 ## Building from source

-__NOTE__: This project has been tested under Linux, using the GCC compiler.
+__NOTE__: `NESL` has been tested under Linux, using the GCC compiler.
 Some modifications may be required to build with a different OS/compiler.

 ### Preparing to build

-The following libraries are required to build this project:
+The following libraries are required to build `NESL`:
 * [SDL2 (Simple DirectMedia Layer)](https://wikipedia.org/wiki/Simple_DirectMedia_Layer)

 #### On Debian-based systems